 The events of this story have not yet outlived their relevance; this record must continue to be shared.
-Using holistic analysis, we aim to present material that honors all perspectives in a way that anyone can access and understand.
+Using non-reductive holistic—or integral—analysis, we aim to present material that honors all perspectives in a way that anyone can access and understand:

 In the individual interiors, we present the views of each person involved so that we can feel for ourselves, and glimpse their unique experience of what happened.

 The facts of the individual exteriors matter, so this place is also dedicated to sharing the details of those events and their aftermath.

 Even the Coast Guard found that systemic failures contributed to the night’s outcomes.
 We must use the collective exterior perspective to examine possible organizational causes, lessons, and future changes.